halfcrazy/libovsdb/docs/api.md

 ## Conditional API

 Operations that affect specific rows (`Update`, `Delete`, `Mutate`, `Select`) must be called on a `ConditionalAPI`.
-There are four ways to create one.
+There are five ways to create one.

 ### Where